Boereck/eclipse-starter/README.md

 # Eclipse-Starter

-NOTE: This project is in an early prototyping phase.
+NOTE: This project is in an early stage.
+The launcher executable is in feature parity with the C version, the launcher companion library has no features up until now.

 The aim of this project is to rewrite the [Eclipse launcher](https://github.com/eclipse/rt.equinox.framework/tree/master/features/org.eclipse.equinox.executable.feature) executable and library in Rust.
 The first step is to rewrite the executable, and still be compatible with the existing library.